werf/werf/docs/pages/documentation/advanced/helm/basics.md

 ### If the deploy failed

 In the case of failure during the release process, werf would create a new release having the FAILED state.
 This state can then be inspected by the user to find the problem and solve it on the next deploy invocation.

-On the next deploy invocation, werf would roll back the release to the last successful version.
-During the rollback, all release resources will be restored to the previous working version before applying any new changes to the resource manifests.

-This rollback step will be abandoned when a [3-way-merge method](#method-of-applying-changes) of applying changes will be implemented.

 ### Helm hooks